yanghuafang/map-pose-former/docs/TRAINING.md

 epoch 3 step 1200/12000 loss 7.42 ... frames_per_s 182.4 | 7m03s elapsed, 1h03m left
 ```

+## Distillation

+`configs/synth_distill.yaml`, or `distill.teacher=<checkpoint>` on any run.
+Two
+extra terms appear in the log — `kd_match` on the assignment and `kd_volume` on
+the cost surface — and the teacher's architecture is read back from its own
+checkpoint, so only the output shapes have to agree.
+Width, depth and head
+count are free, which is the point.

+The teacher runs beside the student rather than being cached, at roughly 2× the
+step time.
+Caching needs the same frame twice, and the synthetic dataset
+redraws its noise every epoch.

 ## Reading the metrics

 `tools/eval.py` prints four blocks: